AgoraNomic/ruleset/README.rst

 To make a new proposal, add a new file, same format as the others.
 "omnipotent" means that it can make changes above its power.

-the script will make sure that repealed rules are removed from the index (will give errors) and that amendments to rules are enacts with enough power (or are omnipotent)
+The script will make sure that repealed rules are removed from the index (will give errors) and that amendments to rules are enacts with enough power (or are omnipotent)

+To update the flr/slr/acorn in the website, update the flr.txt/slr.txt/acorn.txt in the gh-pages branch.

 [There's probably a lot more to say.]